Should You Pivot to Video? Pros & Cons of Video Content Marketing

 If you use Facebook, you’ve probably seen those gif recipe videos that recap making an entire meal into a 30-second video.
 Of course, time-lapse videos aren’t restricted solely to food gifs; you could make a time-lapse video of just about anything, from a house being built to a before-and-after makeover.

 This type of video content is not only very popular, it’s also ideal for social media, as these videos don’t require audio (many Facebook users have sound disabled on videos by default), are short enough to be watched in their entirety with minimal commitment from the viewer, and encourage sharing – perfect.
+For more help with using video on Facebook, check out our post on how to level up your Facebook video marketing.

 Every time WordStream reaches another major milestone or achieves a particularly noteworthy accomplishment, we send out a press release.
 We do this because, as hard as it might be to believe, press releases are still a pretty effective way of getting the word out about developments at your company.
 However, when it comes to highlighting specific aspects of your business – such as your warm, welcoming culture or brand values – video can be immensely effective.